gideontong/stayinside/README.md

 ## Usage

 Download the latest release candidate, which at the time of writing is [0.1-beta](https://www.github.com/gideontong/stayinside/releases) from the releases tab, and load the zipped package into your web browser of choice.

+## About

+**stayinside** was created at LA Hacks 2020 by Gideon Tong, Kendall Nakai, and William Tran.